vcuspinera/Canada_response_covid/README.md

 ## Overview
 The idea of this project was born after March 27th, 2020, when the Prime Minister of Canada, Justin Trudeau, [announced a series of policies facing impacts of Covid-19](https://youtu.be/1o-tV0A87l8) to support small businesses and their employees.

-The objective of this project is to analyse the Canadian Government response to Covid-19 through the precepetion of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).
+The objective of this project is to analyse the Canadian Government response to Covid-19 through the percepetion of the people by making sentiment analysis on people's tweets mentioning Canadian Government's accounts as [@JustinTrudeau](https://twitter.com/JustinTrudeau?s=20), [@CanadianPM](https://twitter.com/CanadianPM), [@Canada](https://twitter.com/canada?lang=en) and [@GovCanHealth](https://twitter.com/govcanhealth?lang=en).

 ## Retrieving tweets
 To compare the tweets before and after Trudeau announcement, the first step was getting the tweets from March 1st to April 30th, from the four official-accounts selected from the Government of Canada.